GoInterject/GoInterject.github.io/wGetStarted/Advanced-Data-Pull.md

 title: Advanced Data Pull
 layout: custom
 keywords: [pull, advanced, walkthrough, example]
-description: INTERJECT reports can handle a wide variety of complex reports.
+description: Interject reports can handle a wide variety of complex reports.
 Up to this point you have seen simple reports where a single recordset is returned to single area of the spreadsheet.
-This topic will share advanced reporting configurations that use multiple recordsets and multiple INTERJECT report formulas and supporting functions to construct advanced presentations.
+This topic will share advanced reporting configurations that use multiple recordsets and multiple Interject report formulas and supporting functions to construct advanced presentations.
 ---

 ##  Overview

-INTERJECT reports can handle a wide variety of complex reports.
+Interject reports can handle a wide variety of complex reports.
 Up to this point you have seen simple reports where a single recordset is returned to single area of the spreadsheet.
-This topic will share advanced reporting configurations that use multiple recordsets and multiple INTERJECT report formulas and supporting functions to construct advanced presentations.
+This topic will share advanced reporting configurations that use multiple recordsets and multiple Interject report formulas and supporting functions to construct advanced presentations.

 ###  Understanding The Business Use Case